jay-tux/jcord/README.md

 ## Configuring
 At the moment, configuring is done before building the library, but you might want to make sure you're able to build before spending a lot of time on configuring JCord (cause each time you change the configuration, you have to rebuilt it).
+*Note:* This is going to change, but not right now...
 **Warning:** if you change certain settings, you might break some stuff, so be careful!
 Always make a backup of the original file you change!
 ### Changing colors
 This is the easiest (and probably also the safest) part.